viguardieiro/viguardieiro.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "MS student at FGV with interest in Machine Learning and Optimization"
+excerpt: "Research Scientist at NYU, working with visualization systems for Explainable AI"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
+I am currently a research scientist at the Visualization and Data Analytics Research Center ([VIDA](https://vida.engineering.nyu.edu/)) at New York University ([NYU](https://www.nyu.edu/)), under the supervision of professor [Claudio Silva](https://ctsilva.github.io/).

-I am currently a Master's student at the Visual Data Science Lab in the [School of Applied Mathematics (EMAp)](https://emap.fgv.br/) of [Fundação Getulio Vargas (FGV)](https://portal.fgv.br/).
-I earned my B.S. in Applied Mathematics from FGV in 2020.
-As part of my professional life, I worked with Mathematical Optimization and Computer Vision.
-For more information about my background, visit my [curriculum](/cv/).
+Previously, I was a Master's student at the Visual Data Science Lab ([V-DS](http://www.visualdslab.com/)) in the School of Applied Mathematics ([EMAp](https://emap.fgv.br/)) of Fundação Getulio Vargas ([FGV](https://portal.fgv.br/)), where I worked with professors [Jorge Poco](http://visualdslab.com/~jpocom/) and [Marcos M. Raimundo](https://ic.unicamp.br/~mraimundo/) (from [Unicamp](https://ic.unicamp.br/en/)).
+I obtained my B.S. in Applied Mathematics from FGV/EMAp in 2020 under the supervision of Jorge Poco and Marcos M. Raimundo.

-I am interested in Machine Learning, Optimization (with a focus but not limited to Multi-Objective Optimization), and Statistics.
-My current research is focused on developing ethical Machine Learning models, specifically employing Multi-Objective Optimization and Ensemble Learning methods to learn fair ML models.
+My current research focuses on visualization systems for Explainable AI and Topological Data Analysis.
+I previously researched Multi-Objective Machine Learning and the development of Fair ML models.

+Last update: Oct 28, 2023